-In 2019, average turbidity within the distribution system was 0.47 NTU.
-There was one boil water advisory issued from January 3-4.
+In 2020, average turbidity within the distribution system was 0.52 NTU.
+There were no boil water advisories issued.

 6.4 Total Coliforms & Escherichia coli

 Total coliform and E. coli are typically used as indicators for overall drinking water quality.
 The Regulation establishes the parameter and standards for the microbiological quality of water.